 St. Cloud, MN 56302-0060

-Capital One offers a good option for consumers wanting to couple their credit card and banking experiences together.
-The APY isn’t the highest in the market at 1.00%, but it’s still much higher than the national average of 0.10%!
+In conclusion, Capital One offers a good option for consumers wanting to couple their credit card and banking experiences together.
+The APY isn’t the highest in the market at 1.00%, but above all, it’s still much higher than the national average of 0.10%!

 Capital One began as a spin-off of Signet Financial Corporation in 1994.
 At the time, they specialized in only credit cards; however, when the spin-off ended in 1995, Capital One became its own entity and branched out into auto loans, retail banking, mortgage banking (ended in 2017), and savings accounts.
-Capital One helped pioneer the mass marketing of credit cards in the 1990s, and has since acquired several companies to expand their different branches: PeopleFirst Finance LLC, Onyx Acceptance Corporation, Confyrm, ING Direct, HSBC, Summit Acceptance Corporation, Hibernia National Bank, North Fork Bank, NetSpend, Chevy Chase Bank, Paribus, Monsoon, and Level Money.
+In addition, Capital One helped pioneer the mass marketing of credit cards in the 1990s.
+They have also acquired several companies along the way to expand their different branches: PeopleFirst Finance LLC, Onyx Acceptance Corporation, Confyrm, ING Direct, HSBC, Summit Acceptance Corporation, Hibernia National Bank, North Fork Bank, NetSpend, Chevy Chase Bank, Paribus, Monsoon, and lastly, Level Money.